Promsvyazbank eyes new capital sources after pulling IPO

 The PSB offering had valued the bank at 0.7-0.9 times its estimated 2012 book value, in line with prices in the sector.

-In Russia, only state-controlled Sberbank and VTB (VTBR.MM) along with privately-owned Bank St Petersburg (BSPB.MM), Nomos NMOS.MM and Vozrozhdenie (VZRZ.MM) are listed out of around 1,000 lenders.
+In Russia, only state-controlled Sberbank and VTB along with privately-owned Bank St Petersburg, Nomos and Vozrozhdenie are listed out of around 1,000 lenders.
 Only Sberbank trades above its book value.

 PSB, had planned to sell existing shares in London and Moscow, to raise $345-$414 million from global depository receipts sale only.